dbwetzel/COMP125-Visual-Information-Processing/projects/project_3.2.md

               break;
           } // end of switch()
        } // end of if(keyIsPressed)
-    } // end of "rocket" mode
+    } // end of rocket mode
 } // end of .move() method
 ```
 >**Note:** The `UP_ARROW` case calls the method `this.thrust()` and the `DOWN_ARROW` case calls `this.brake()`.
 These methods don't exist yet in the `Player()` constructor, so we need to add them.
 Let's start with the acceleration.